cyberbotics/webots-doc/guide/verifying-your-graphics-driver-installation.md

 In this case you should definitely install the hardware driver.

-On Ubuntu the driver can usually be installed automatically from the `Additional Drivers` tab of the `Software amp Update` window.
+On Ubuntu the driver can usually be installed automatically from the `Additional Drivers` tab of the `Software & Update` window.
 Otherwise you can find out what graphics hardware is installed on your computer by using this command:

 ```
 $ lspci | grep VGA